-Amounts paid or incurred in connection with any communication with certain Federal executive branch officials in an attempt to influence the official actions or positions of the officials.
+- Amounts paid or incurred in connection with influencing Federal or state legislation (but not local legislation), or - Amounts paid or incurred in connection with any communication with certain Federal executive branch officials in an attempt to influence the official actions or positions of the officials.
 See Regulations section 1.162-29 for the definition of "influencing legislation."

 Dues and other similar amounts paid to certain tax-exempt organizations may not be deductible.
 See section 162(e)(3).
-If certain in-house lobbying expenditures do
+If certain in-house lobbying expenditures do not exceed \$2,000, they are deductible.
+For information on contributions to charitable organizations that conduct lobbying activities, see the instructions for this line on page 7.
+For more information on lobbying expenses, see section 162(e).